PeterHuberSg/StorageLib/DataModel.md

 ```
 It contains a `Parent` class and a `Child` class.
 The data of the `Parent` that might get stored in a CSV file
-is its name.
+is the parent's name.
 The `Children` list indicates that the `Parent` is involved in a relationship with `Child` and
 that it can have many children.

 The `Child` class has also a `Name` property and a `Parent` property.
 Both get possibly stored in a CSV